netidx/netidx-book/src/tools/stress.md

   subscriber.
 - `subscriber` — subscribe to every value published by `stress publisher` and print throughput statistics to stdout.
-- `channel_publisher` — publish a channel and serve every connecting subscriber a steady stream of batches.
+- `channel-publisher` — publish a channel and echo batches from every connecting client.
-- `channel_subscriber` — subscribe to a channel and report throughput (or, with `--latency`, round-trip latency).
+- `channel-subscriber` — send batches through that echo service and report throughput (or, with `--latency`, round-trip latency).

 ## `stress publisher`